-Cai Guo-Qiang is a living icon within the contemporary art world, renowned for his innovative and often controversial artworks that call attention to social and environmental problems in China and further afield.
-His signature includes the use of gunpowder to create explosive ‘drawings’, as well as faux taxidermy, which spotlight the persistent aggression and violence of humanity and our place within the natural world.
+Cai Guo-Qiang is a living icon within the contemporary art world, renowned for his often controversial artworks that call attention to social and environmental problems in China and further afield.
+His signature includes the use of gunpowder to create explosive ‘drawings’ as well as faux taxidermy, which spotlight the persistent aggression and violence of humanity and our place within the natural world.

-‘Inopportune: Stage Two’ is an excellent example of this, which shoes three tigers riddled with arrows and has been interpreted as both humanity’s assault on nature and a wider metaphor for warfare, oppression, and human aggression.
+‘Inopportune: Stage Two’ is an excellent example of this, which shows three tigers riddled with arrows and has been interpreted as both humanity’s assault on nature and a wider metaphor for warfare and human aggression.
 Another pivotal work is ‘The Ninth Wave’, which features a wooden fishing boat draped with 99 dying animals in a grisly version of Noah’s Ark.
 The work was inspired by a Russian painting of the same name which depicts sailors clinging to the mast of a shipwreck, powerless to their surroundings.
-The premise was to highlight China’s pollution crisis and the helplessness of those subjected to it, following the 2013 discovery that a river supplying water to Shanghai and other towns had been contaminated by over 16,000 pig carcasses upstream. www.caiguoqiang.com
+The premise was to highlight China’s pollution crisis and the helplessness of those subjected to it, following the 2013 discovery that a river supplying water to Shanghai and other towns had been contaminated upstream by over 16,000 pig carcasses.

 Image Credit: caiguoqiang.com